Parle Agro Listed by lamashtu Ransomware Group

 Parle Agro — an Indian company that makes non‑alcoholic beverages and packaged foods (brands: Frooti, Appy/Appy Fizz, Bailley, Hippo).

 On May 16, 2026, Indian beverage and snack maker Parle Agro appeared on the leak site of the ransomware group Lamashtu.
-The company, known for brands including Frooti, Appy, Appy Fizz, Bailley, and Hippo, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has interacted with the company — as a customer, employee, supplier, or contest entrant — may now find their personal data at risk.
+The company, known for brands including Frooti, Appy, Appy Fizz, Bailley, and Hippo, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has interacted with the company — as a customer, employee, supplier, or contest entrant — may now find their personal data at risk.

 Public reporting indicates that Lamashtu posted details of the Parle Agro breach on its dark-web leak site.
 The data consists of internal files exfiltrated after the attackers deployed ransomware.
 No confirmed total of affected records has been released, and the precise types of information inside the files have not been fully disclosed by either the company or the attackers.
 The listing appeared on May 16, 2026, following the typical ransomware pattern of encryption, data theft, and subsequent public shaming when ransom demands go unmet.